tomthebarbarian/tinyapp/README.md

 (Stretch) the number of unique visits for the short URL

 if a URL for the given ID does not exist:
-(Minor) returns HTML with a relevant error message
+(Minor) returns HTML with a relevant error message DONE

 if user is not logged in:
-returns HTML with a relevant error message
+returns HTML with a relevant error message DONE

-if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message
+if user is logged it but does not own the URL with the given ID: returns HTML with a relevant error message DONE

-#### GET /u/:id
+#### GET /u/:id DONE BUT MINOR

-if URL for the given ID exists: redirects to the corresponding long URL
+if URL for the given ID exists: redirects to the corresponding long URL DONE

 if URL for the given ID does not exist:
 (Minor) returns HTML with a relevant error message

-#### POST /urls
+#### POST /urls DONE BUT MINOR

 if user is logged in: Done
 generates a short URL, saves it, and associates it with the user DONE